nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 2. HEY MATEz searches through tasks' deadline
 3. HEY MATEz lists tasks with deadlines before the specified date

 Use case ends.

+Extensions
+* 1a.
+The deadline provided by user is not in the correct format or is invalid
+    * 1a1.
+HEY MATEz shows an error message

+Use case ends.

 :pencil2: **Use case: Find tasks using Priority**